Pandya dynasty: Tenkasi Pandyas (14th–16th centuries)

 The Pandya kings from Sadaavarman Parakrama Pandya to his successors who ruled with Tenkasi as their capital.
 With the invasion of the Sultanates, Vijayanagaras, and Nayakars from the fourteenth century onwards, the Pandyas lost their traditional capital of Madurai and shifted to cities like Tenkasi and Tirunelveli.
 Tenkasi was the last capital of the Pandyas.
 All the Pandyas from Sadaavarman Parakrama Pandya and his next generations were crowned in the Adheenam Mutt in Kasi Viswanathar temple.
 During the same period, some Pandyas ruled with Tirunelveli as their capital.
 Kayatharu, Vadakkuvalliyur, and Ukkirankottai are some of their major cities.
 Inscriptions on them are found in Tenkasi's Kasi Viswanathar temple, Brahmadesam, Tirunelveli, Cheranmadevi, Ambasamudram, Kalakkad and Pudukkottai.
-The last Pandyan king to be known in the history of the Pandyas was Kolakonda, who was also among the Tenkasi Pandyas.
+The last Pandyan king known was Kollankonda, who was of the Tenkasi Pandya line.

 Although the Vijayanagara Empire and the Nayaks ruled Madurai after the 14th century, they were occasionally opposed by the Pandyas.
-Sometimes they have ruled Madurai.
-Prominent among them were Saadavarman Vikrama Pandya (1401–1422 AD) and his son, Arikesari Parakrama Pandya.
+Sometimes, these Pandyas ruled Madurai.
+Prominent among them were Sadaavarman Vikrama Pandya (1401–1422 AD) and his son, Arikesari Parakrama Pandya.
 They had built 32 forts around Madurai.
-Later, when Vishwanatha Nayakkar became the Madurai Mandalasuvaran, he feared Pandya's resurgence in Madurai.
-He divided Madurai into 72 districts, including 16 districts of those closest to the Pandyas.
-He gave them positions and made them separate from the Pandyas.
-This made Pandyas lose Madurai forever.
+Later, when Vishwanatha Nayakkar became the Madurai Mandalasuvaran (Governor of Madurai), he feared a Pandya resurgence in Madurai.
+To prevent this, he divided Madurai into 72 districts (palayams, each with a separate chief—a Polygar) including 16 districts of those closest to the Pandyas.
+He assigned separate battalions to these Polygars, allowing them to repel the Pandyas.
+This secured Madurai from the Pandyas forever, allowing the Nayaks to gain supremacy.